Meet Our Avian & Exotic Veterinarians & Staff

 Dr. Katie Dowling

 Dr. Katie Dowling graduated from The Ohio State University College of Veterinary Medicine in 2019.
 As a veterinary student, she worked with the Nashville Zoo, Vancouver Aquarium, Toledo Zoo, Fossil Rim Wildlife Center, and the Wildlife Center of Virginia to gain more experience working with exotic species.
 After veterinary school, Dr. Dowling completed a Small Animal Medicine and Surgery Internship at Texas A&M University College of Veterinary Medicine, prior to starting an internship position with Texas Avian & Exotic Hospital.
+After finishing her internships, Dr. Dowling has started a residency with us in preparation to becoming a Board Certified Specialist in Exotic Companion Mammals.

 When working with exotic species, Dr. Dowling has interests in population medicine, preventative medicine, and nutrition.
 In her free time, Dr. Dowling enjoys hiking, trivia night, baking, and spending time with her cat, Captain.